 The fact is, there is a safe, effective, inexpensive option for removing the odour of sulphur water, and it involves the use of oxygen delivered in the form of food-grade hydrogen peroxide (H2O2).
 Before you wince while you think of hair bleach in your drinking water, understand that hydrogen peroxide is nothing more than an ordinary water molecule with an extra oxygen atom tacked on.
 Whenever H2O2 comes in contact with other substances, it releases this separate oxygen atom in solution, creating a highly oxidizing condition that offers a number of valuable effects.
 One of these has to do with sulphur.

 Injection pumps are available to add H2O2 to household water at any stage of the pumping process.
-Cost of the H2O2 amounts to less than $200 year for most households.
+Cost of the H2O2 amounts to $200 year for most households.
 If you’re using a trickle system, it makes most sense to treat the water on the primary side initially, as it comes into the storage tank.
 Hydrogen peroxide also kills microbes, keeping the water fresher while it sits in the tank.
 A water softener or whole-house carbon filter as part of the secondary side of the system offers a final level of treatment before water is delivered to your taps.
+You can see the hydrogen peroxide pump at our place in the photo above.